 Using the U.S. Public Land Survey System

 This webinar is open to the public and offers 4.0 PDHs to professional engineers and land surveyors in most states.
 Land surveyor course approval is currently pending in Tennessee.
-HalfMoon Education is not seeking approval for land surveyors licensed in Delaware, New Jersey, New York or Rhode Island, or for engineers licensed in New York.
+HalfMoon Education is not seeking approval for land surveyors licensed in Delaware, New Jersey or Rhode Island.

 The Florida Department of Agriculture and Consumer Services has assigned this course number 10202 for Florida surveyors.

 HalfMoon Education is an approved continuing education sponsor for engineers in Florida (Provider No. 0004647), Indiana (License No. CE21700059), Maryland, New Jersey (Approval No. 24GP00000700) and North Carolina (S-0130).